BlueBrain/BioExplorer/README.md

 ## Description

 Exploration relies on building software that combines data integration, analysis and interactive visualization to build, modify and navigate through large scientific datasets.
 For this, Blue Brain built and open-sourced the Blue Brain BioExplorer.
 The Blue Brain BioExplorer (BBBE), which started as an internal project, is now open source.
 It was originally developed to answer key scientific questions related to the Coronavirus as a use case and to deliver a visualization tool.
-Today, the BioExplorer allows to reconstruct, visualize, explore and describe in detail the structure and function of highly-detailed biological structures such as molecular systems, neurons, astrocytes, blood vessels, and more.
-You can see the first application of the BioExplorer in '[A Machine-Generated View of the Role of Blood Glucose Levels in the Severity of COVID-19](https://www.frontiersin.org/articles/10.3389/fpubh.2021.695139/full?utm_source=fweb&utm_medium=nblog&utm_campaign=ba-sci-fpubh-covid-19-elevated-blood-glucose-blue-brain)' study, and see the SARS-COV-2 coronavirus as you have never seen it before by clicking on the following image!
+Today, the _BBBE_ allows to reconstruct, visualize, explore and describe in detail the structure and function of highly-detailed biological structures such as molecular systems, neurons, astrocytes, blood vessels, and more.
+You can see the first application of the _BBBE_ in '[A Machine-Generated View of the Role of Blood Glucose Levels in the Severity of COVID-19](https://www.frontiersin.org/articles/10.3389/fpubh.2021.695139/full?utm_source=fweb&utm_medium=nblog&utm_campaign=ba-sci-fpubh-covid-19-elevated-blood-glucose-blue-brain)' study, and see the SARS-COV-2 coronavirus as you have never seen it before by clicking on the following image!

 <div align="center">
       <a href="https://youtu.be/Czn-YGLGfiA"/>